All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 It'll happen automatically.

-So we finish at three Eastern.
+So we finish at 3 Eastern.

-So you'll have for each show three MP3s designated by Hour One, Hour Two, Hour Three.
+So you'll have for each show three MP3s designated by hour one, hour two, hour three.

-And once you have them, um, you know, you transfer them to your MP3 player and an iPod or whatever it is, and uh there you have portability.
+And once you have them, you know, you transfer them to your MP3 player and an iPod or whatever it is.

-Um and it's that simple.
+And it's that simple.

-You have to be a subscriber at RushlinBaught.com in order to um avail yourself of this service, but it inaugurates today, starts today, and again, the downloading software is free and it's simple.
+You have to be a subscriber at rushlimbaugh.com in order to avail yourself of this service.

-I mean, you'll it i it it's indescribably simple.
+I mean, it's indescribably simple.

 But if you don't want to go the automated route, you don't have to download the software.

-Uh and I know many of you have written and you've said, well, other shows are doing it, I know, but they're not big enough to get noticed.
+And I know many of you have written and you've said, well, other shows are doing it, I know, but they're not big enough to get noticed.

-Let me just be on it.
+Let me just be honest.

-Well, we we can't do this stealthily.
+Well, we can't do this stealthily.

 We can't do it.

-If We got hundreds of thousands of subscribers here.
+We got hundreds of thousands of subscribers here.

-And if for every piece of music that would be included in the program, we'd be giving it away to that many hundreds of thousands of people.
+And for every piece of music that would be included in the program, we'd be giving it away to that many hundreds of thousands of people, even parodies, because the parodies are based on copyrighted material.

 And we're not lawbreakers here, and we're not going to flaunt it.